Making a Joiner’s Mallet

 This is the introduction for a free series.
 Want to watch the whole thing?
-It is free to do so, you just need to log into the site and you can enjoy this series and many other videos we think you will love.
+It is free to do so, you just need to log into the site, and you can enjoy this series and many other videos we think you will love.

-Making a wooden mallet is a traditional apprentice piece in which you can practice your mortice and tenons as well as shaping skills.
+Making a wooden mallet is a traditional apprentice piece in which you can practice your mortise and tenons as well as shaping skills.
 It also provides you with a handmade and very useful tool to have in your toolbox for years to come.
 Paul shows you how to construct and finesse the shape of his favourite mallet design.